On Sale This Week: Lean Ground Beef + Pork Side Ribs

 posted on

-Back in the days when I loaded up my truck with coolers full of orders and made deliveries myself, one of our customers gifted me a children’s book, The Peanut Trap.
+Back in the days when I loaded my truck with coolers of orders and made deliveries myself, one of our customers gave me a children’s book, The Peanut Trap.
 I remember reading it to our oldest daughter when she was just one or two years old.
-It has been in our bedtime story rotation here and there, but as she has grown older, it has been set aside for more “big kid” stories.
+It has been in our bedtime story rotation here and there, but as she's grown older, it's been set aside for more “big kid” stories.

-Recently, when we were discussing how to load our latest batch of pigs onto the trailer for their “one bad day,” our oldest daughter enthusiastically suggested we use peanuts.
-At first, I did not catch on to why she said that, until Rebecca pointed out that she was remembering The Peanut Trap.
+Recently, while discussing how to load our latest batch of pigs onto the trailer for their “one bad day,” our oldest daughter enthusiastically suggested we use peanuts.
+At first, I did not catch on to why she said that until Rebecca pointed out that she was remembering The Peanut Trap.

 The Story Behind The Peanut Trap

-In the story, young pigs discover free peanuts left out for them, despite Grandma Pig warning, “Do not eat free peanuts!”
+In the story, young pigs discover free peanuts left out for them, despite Grandma Pig's warning, “Do not eat free peanuts!”
 The young pigs do not listen and end up trapped.
-It is a simple yet powerful lesson about being wary of things that seem too good to be true, especially when they are free.
+It's a simple yet powerful lesson about being wary of things that seem too good to be true, especially when they are free.

 From Peanuts to Pumpkins